FSI-CE/fsikasse/Readme.md

     $ FLASK_APP=fsikasse.py flask run

+## Backup (optional)

+The FSI-Kasse comes with a neat little backup script.
+It requires rsync and sqlite3 to be installed.
+First a local backup of the database and the static/ directory is created.
+Afterwards the backup directory is synchronized with rsync.

+The backup directories should be configured to your own preferences.

+It is installed by running

+    $ ./backup.sh install

 ## Update (experimental)

 If you have cloned the repository, you can run the following commands to update the fsikasse: